isabella232/dtm.en/help/using/administration/c-chrome-2g.md

 If you are deploying 3rd-party tags via rules in DTM, and are concerned about visitors on a 2G cellular network who are using Chrome, please do the following:

-1. Review all 3rd-party scripts that are deployed via "Sequential JavaScript" or "Sequential HTML" for "top of page" or "bottom of page" positioning rules.
+1. Review all 3rd-party scripts that are deployed via `Sequential JavaScript` or `Sequential HTML` for `top of page` or `bottom of page` positioning rules.
-1. In the code editor, change the Type to "Non-Sequential JavaScript" or "Non-Sequential HTML."
+1. In the code editor, change the Type to `Non-Sequential JavaScript` or `Non-Sequential HTML`.

    >[!NOTE]
    >